 In 2005, Ruth purchased the historic Coca-Cola bottling plant, also located in downtown Columbus.
 Over the last two decades, the first floor has housed several different commercial businesses and the second floor has been rental apartments.

-Scott and Ruth are committed to the revitalization and growth of historic Columbus and are excited about the prospects that the entire Lee High property has to offer.
+Scott unfortunately lost a bout with cancer in the summer of 2021, but Ruth continues his legacy in her commitment to the revitalization and growth of historic Columbus.
+She is excited about the prospects that the entire Lee High property has to offer.
 Already completed is the 23-unit apartment complex on the north side of the building, comprised completely of old classroom spaces.
-Also underway is the Academy Hall venue space, housed in the spectacular Lee High auditorium which can accommodate up to 800 guests.
+The Lyceum venue space, housed in the spectacular Lee High auditorium, can accommodate up to 800 guests.
 Future renovations will include a restaurant in the old cafeteria and an adjacent lounge occupying the old teachers’ lounge and shop facilities.
 Finally, the property boasts a North Wing, a gymnasium, and several acres that are available for lease or purchase.